Traffic & Safety

 What are they?

-Reduced-conflict intersections reduce the number of points where vehicles can inadvertently come into contact with other vehicles, often called conflict points, by 50 percent.
-A typical four-lane divided highway intersection has 42 possible vehicle conflict points while reduced-conflict intersections have as few as 24.
+Reduced Conflict Intersections (RCI) reduce the number of points where vehicles can inadvertently come into contact with other vehicles, often called conflict points, by 50 percent.
+A typical four-lane divided highway intersection has 42 possible vehicle conflict points, while reduced-conflict intersections have as few as 24.

-Reduced-conflict intersections improves mobility and greatly reduce the number of severe crashes common when drivers must cross over busy highways to reach another road.
+Reduced Conflict Intersections improve mobility and greatly reduce the number of severe crashes that can occur when drivers must cross busy divided highways.
 They decrease fatalities and injuries caused by broadside crashes on four-lane divided highways.

 Typical Four-lane Divided Highways